This page may contain affiliate links, which means that we may earn from qualifying purchases at no additional cost to you.

 Rashguards (long-sleeved swimsuits) are a great choice for young kids.
 They allow you to use less sunscreen and reduce your child’s risk of getting a sunburn.
 You can find a great option for boys here and for girls here.

-If your child is still in diapers, you’ll need to pack some swim diapers.
+If your child is still in diapers, you’ll need to pack some swim diapers for the beach.
 One option is disposable swim diapers.
 While we have on occasion used the disposable type, we find reusable swim diapers to be sturdier and more eco-friendly (plus it means less to pack!).

 For babies, I love using AppleCheeks reusable swim diapers.
 The snaps make them easy to get on and off and they are adjustable, so they can grow with your child.